 Section 25-122(c)(1) prioritizes methods to meet the woodland conservation requirements.
-The applicant submitted a statement of justification (SOI) on January 30, 2023, requesting approval of off-site woodland conservation, as reflected on the TCP1 worksheet.
+The applicant submitted a statement of justification (SOJ) on January 30, 2023, requesting approval of off-site woodland conservation, as reflected on the TCP1 worksheet.
 The applicant states that on-site preservation cannot be utilized because all of the qualified woodland on-site is located within the 100-year floodplain.
 However, there is an area located in the southwestern corner of the site, labeled as 0.08 acre of retained forest, that can be credited towards meeting the requirement on-site and placed into a woodland conservation easement that is immediately adjacent to the PMA, within the regulated area of the Green Infrastructure Plan.
 This area must be shown as woodland preservation on the TCP1 and worksheet.
 The applicant further states that on-site afforestation/reforestation is not an option, due to the presence of invasive bamboo within the PMA and wetland buffers, and that the time and expense to remove invasive species is not economically feasible for the applicant.
-Staff does not find that this is an adequate reason to not afforest and restore this regulated area of the Green Infrastructure Plan.
-Staff would normally require any applicant, with similar percentages of invasives on-site, to enact an invasive species management plan on-site for the control and removal of all invasives from the site.
-Staff recommend that an invasive species management plan be submitted, at the time of TCP2, which establishes that the unforested area of the PMA cannot be developed and, instead be afforested/reforested.
+This is not an adequate reason to not afforest and restore this regulated area of the Green Infrastructure Plan.
+This would normally require any applicant, with similar percentages of invasives on-site, to enact an invasive species management plan on-site for the control and removal of all invasives from the site.
+An invasive species management plan shall be submitted by the applicant, at the time of TCP2, which establishes that the unforested area of the PMA cannot be developed and, instead be afforested/reforested.

 Per Section 25-122(c)(1)(D), only specimen, champion, and historic trees in good condition are prioritized for preservation, over off-site mitigation.
-There is only one specimen tree on-site that meets the minimum good condition requirement for preservation and it is being requested for removal, and staff recommend removal of this tree (see the Specimen, Champion, or Historic Trees section of this report).
-The next priority is for allowing for credit of natural regeneration on-site; however, given the extensive invasive species on-site, staff does not recommend the use of on-site natural regeneration to meet credit on-site.
-Staff, therefore, agrees that once the above on-site mitigation options detailed above are exhausted, off-site mitigation options are then appropriate for the site.
+There is only one specimen tree on-site that meets the minimum good condition requirement for preservation and was requested for removal, (see the Specimen, Champion, or Historic Trees section of this resolution).
+The next priority is for allowing for credit of natural regeneration on-site; however, given the extensive invasive species on-site, the use of on-site natural regeneration to meet credit on-site is not supported.
+Therefore, once the above on-site mitigation options detailed above are exhausted, off-site mitigation options will then be appropriate for the site.